 Hot Mamas, a term coined to describe the new generation of post-90s mothers in China who are breaking away from traditional parenting.
 Hot mamas think and raise their children differently than previous generations have: they turn to peers for advice rather than parents; look more at product safety and quality over price when shopping; prefer high-quality products imported via cross-border eCommerce.

-How is the local competition for kids fashionwear ?
+What is the local competition like for kids’ fashionwear in China?

 Attending an exhibition is a good way to introduce your products to the Chinese market, there are many exhibitions taking place every year in China.
 Many Chinese sellers go to exhibitions in order to find excellent brand products, they want to distribute or sell your brand products in China.
 Moreover, they can help you to develop your business in China.
 The advantage of taking part in exhibitions is that you can talk face to face with the dealers/sellers.